Recognized as a Center of Excellence by the American Society for Bariatric & Metabolic Surgery

 After the consultation, the psychologist will provide you with an individualized treatment plan to assist in best preparing for weight loss surgery from a lifestyle and behavioral perspective.
 You will also be given educational materials and recommendations that can further assist in their preparation for weight loss surgery.

-Once scheduled for surgery, patients at Durham Regional Hospital will be encouraged to attend the behavioral group component of the program.
+Once scheduled for surgery, patients at Duke Regional Hospital will be encouraged to attend the behavioral group component of the program.
 This includes one preoperative group session and four post-operative group sessions during the first post-operative year (e.g. three weeks post-op, three months post-op, six months post-op, and one year post-op).

 The groups introduce common behavioral changes among weight loss surgery patients and strategies for addressing these issues.
 Topics include: